 - Do you write about things other than hockey?

 I did a series of books about sports quotes that cover baseball, football, basketball, golf and NASCAR racing.
 MVP Superstars features hockey, baseball, football, basketball and soccer players.
+I wrote Absolute Expert: Soccer for National Geographic Kids and then It’s a Numbers Game!
+Football for them, which came out in 2022.
 I also wrote a book called Crazy Canucks about Canada’s men’s ski team.

 - Who is your favorite hockey team?

 Growing up in Toronto, the Maple Leafs were my favorite team.
 Later, I loved the Edmonton Oilers when Wayne Gretzky was with them.
 These days, I don’t really have a favorite team, though I still follow the Leafs more than anyone else.